puppetlabs/google-ldap-for-pe/README.md

 4. [Configure Puppet Enterprise external directory](https://puppet.com/docs/pe/2018.1/rbac_ldap_intro.html#connecting-puppet-enterprise-with-external-directory-services)

-* In the following example configuration you'll see a need for *Lookup user* and *Lookup password*, these were provisioned and provided to you in
+* In the following example configuration you'll see a need for **Lookup user** and **Lookup password**, these were provisioned and provided to you as **Access credentials** once you completed the additional Secure LDAP setup.
+* From within Puppet Enterprise, SSL functionality for communicating with LDAP has been disabled in order to make it possible to leverage stunnel to do the certificate based authentication that is required by Google Secure LDAP; credentials are encrypted by stunnel is this configuration

 |*Name*|*Example Google Secure LDAP settings*|
 |------|-------------------------------------|